rgarner/polit-ads/doc/ad_code_values/trump/4/tmagac.md

 ---
 value: tmagac
-name: Paid for by the Trump Make America Great Again Committee
+name: Trump Make America Great Again Committee
 confidence: high
 published: 2020-09-04
 ---

 ## Why do we think that?

-The Trump Make America Great Again Committee (TMAGAC) funds the majority of Trump campaign ads.
+The Trump Make America Great Again Committee (TMAGAC) funds the majority of Trump campaign ads, including all those which use this code.